edwardpark1/EdParkPortfolioV2/README.md

 ![Particle animation section of my portfolio](public/assets/portfolio-preview.gif)

 ## Ideas for Future Implementation
+- Implement delta time and FPS for canvas animation
 - Option for reduced motion
 - Enable testimonials section to accomodate more than one entry
 - Custom mouse pointer